looker-open-source/sdk-codegen/README.md

   * **Note**: There should be at most 2 entries in `looker.ini`: one for API version 3.1. and one for 3.0.
 Because 3.1 is a superset of 3.0, you really only need 3.1

-* download (if the file is not already present) the Looker API specification file(s) from the configured Looker server(s)
+* download (if the specification file is not already present) the Looker API specification file(s) from the configured Looker server(s)

 * convert (if the converted file is not already present) the downloaded Swagger 2 specification file(s) to OpenAPI 3.x